databio/sciquill/README.md

 I wrote a script that does this: [bin/getrefs](bin/getrefs)

-You can run getrefs on your markdown files, and pipe the results pandoc:
+You can run getrefs on your markdown files, and pipe the results to pandoc:

 ``` getrefs document.md | pandoc ...```